RobertJansen1/OpenStack-Docs/_posts/keymanager/2024-01-02-How to authenticate with your OpenStack via the CLI.md

 Depending on the location you have placed it in after downloading the OpenStack RC File, you will need to select that directory in the CLI.

-You can do this by using the command CD <name of directory>.
+You can do this by using the command CD "name of directory".
 This will start your command line from that directory.
 As an example, that would be CD downloads for me as the file is in my downloads folder.

 ![Source Download]({{ '/assets/images/keymanager/cd downloads.jpeg' | relative_url }})